 The Crime Survey for England and Wales (CSEW), previously known as the British Crime Survey (BCS), has been in existence since 1981.
 The survey traditionally asks a sole randomly selected adult, in a random sample of households, details pertaining to any instances where they, or the household, has been a victim of a crime in the previous 12 months.
 These are recorded in the victim form data file (VF).
 A wide range of questions are then asked covering demographics and crime-related subjects such as attitudes to the police and the criminal justice system (CJS).
 Most of the questionnaire is completed in a face-to-face interview in the respondent's home; these variables are contained within the non-victim form (NVF) data file.
 Since 2009, the survey has been extended to children aged 10-15 years old; one resident of that age range has also been selected at random from the household and asked about incidents where they have been a victim of crime, and other related topics.
 The first set of children's data, covering January-December 2009, had experimental status, and is held separately under SN 6601.
 From 2009-2010, the children's data cover the same period as the adult data and are included with the main dataset.
 Further information may be found on the ONS Crime Survey for England and Wales webpage and for the previous BCS, from the GOV.UK BCS Methodology webpage.

-A series of questions on drinking behaviour, drug use, self-offending and intimate personal violence (IPV) (including stalking and sexual victimisation) are administered to adults via a self-completion module which the respondent completes on a laptop computer.
+A series of questions on drinking behaviour, drug use, self-offending, gangs and personal security, and intimate personal violence (IPV) (including stalking and sexual victimisation) are administered to adults via a self-completion module which the respondent completes on a laptop computer.
 Children aged 10-15 years also complete a separate self-completion questionnaire.
 The questions are contained within the main questionnaire documents, but the data are not available with the main survey; they are available only under Special Licence/Secure Access conditions.
 See Access section for further details.

 From 2008-2009, low-level geographic variables are available under Secure Access conditions to match to the survey/ From 2011-2012 onwards, further lower-level geographic variables are also available under Secure Access conditions.